53 people die in Mexico after the packed truck they were riding in crashed

 Moreno said some of the survivors told police that they were from Guatemala.

-Images shared online showed lines of injured victims laying on the street as emergency responders tended to them.
-Other pictures showed lines of bodies covered in white sheets at the crash scene.
+Images shared online by local authorities showed lines of injured victims laying on the street as emergency responders tended to them.
+Other pictures showed rows of bodies covered in white sheets at the crash scene.

+Before the crash, the truck was reportedly speeding along the highway near the state capital Tuxtla Gutierrez.
+The driver later fled the scene.

+Guatemalan President Alejandro Giammattei wrote on Twitter, "I deeply regret the tragedy in Chiapas state, and I express my solidarity for the victims' families, to whom we will offer all the necessary consular assistance, including repatriation."

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.